Chart Color Schemes

 Burnside shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-However, agriculture, forestry & fishing is under-represented, comprising only 1.6% of Burnside's workforce compared to Rest of Qld's 4.5%.
-The area offers limited local employment opportunities as indicated by Census data on working population vs resident population.
-In the 12-month period ending September 2025, Burnside's labour force decreased by 2.3%, and employment declined by 1.3%, leading to a fall in unemployment rate of 0.9 percentage points.
-Meanwhile, Rest of Qld saw employment grow by 1.7% and labour force expand by 2.1%, with unemployment rising by 0.3 percentage points.
-State-level data as of 25-Nov-25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National forecasts from Jobs and Skills Australia project total employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Burnside's current employment mix suggests local employment should increase by 6.8% over five years and 14.2% over ten years.
+Conversely, agriculture, forestry & fishing is under-represented, comprising only 1.6% of Burnside's workforce compared to Rest of Qld's 4.5%.
+The predominantly residential area may offer limited local employment opportunities, indicated by the difference between Census working population and resident population.
+Over a 12-month period ending in September 2025, Burnside's labour force decreased by 2.5% while employment declined by 1.5%, leading to a fall in unemployment rate of 1.0 percentage points.
+In contrast, Rest of Qld saw employment grow by 1.7%, labour force expand by 2.1%, and unemployment rise by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Burnside's employment mix suggests local employment should increase by 6.8% over five years and 14.2% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment